 To change most of the application's settings, you will want to click on the Tools menu in the toolbar and select the General Settings option.

 There are two main things you will want to configure right away:

 Hotkeys: Make sure to set these up before you actually start recording as clicking on the buttons manually will be awkward.
-Also make sure to set up hotkeys which aren't used by other programs or the game you'll be playing.
+Also, make sure to set up hotkeys that aren't used by other programs or the game you'll be playing.

 Outside of this menu, in the top right corner of Xsplit, you will also be able to adjust resolution options, though these are limited in the free version to 720p@30FPS.

 XSplit gives you the option to either save your recordings or stream live.
 Here's how to do both.

 To start recording:

 After selecting all the sources and setting up the various scenes, you can just press the hotkey you previously set up to start recording.
 If you skipped that step, you can just click on the Outputs menu and select the Local recording option.

 XSplit is directly integrated with a number of services: